 Bridgeport Hospital CEO William Jennings Addresses Students

 William M. Jennings, president and chief executive officer of Bridgeport Hospital and executive vice president of Yale New Haven Health System, was on hand at Sacred Heart University recently to discuss ethical dilemmas and new trends in health care with health professions and business students.
-The talk was sponsored by SHU’s College of Health Professions and the John F. Welch College of Business.
+The talk was sponsored by SHU’s College of Health Professions and the Jack Welch College of Business.

 Jennings began with a joke and bragged about Bridgeport Hospital (the first hospital in Fairfield County, the longest-running nursing program in Connecticut, the lowest serious event rate of any Connecticut hospital and the highest code survival rate in the county) before getting down to the business of sharing the ethical dilemmas he has faced during a career that took him to a variety of medical institutions.